Cyteon/signal-tui/README.md

 - [ ] Changing chat settings
 - [ ] Changing user info

-### Known issues
+### Limitations
-- Long messages will clip out of screen
+- Can not show attachments, working on finding a good replacement